kubernetes-sigs/kubebuilder/docs/book/quick_start.md

 Initialize the project directory with the canonical project structure and go dependencies.

+**Note:** To add a boilerplate header to generated files, create `hack/boilerplate.go.txt` and add your boilerplate before running `kubebuilder init`.

 {% sample lang="bash" %}
 ```bash
 kubebuilder init --domain k8s.io